aspnetboilerplate/aspnetboilerplate/doc/WebSite/Localization.md

 ### Change the Current Language

 ABP has built-in `AbpLocalizationController`, its `ChangeCulture` method to change the current language by writing cookies.
+It also changes the user's default language setting if the current user exists.

     <a href="~/AbpLocalization/ChangeCulture?cultureName=en-AU&returnUrl=Home"></a>